The page has been translated by Gen AI.

 Reference

-PVC, PV, storage class service is set by default to the cluster (namespace) selected when creating the service.
-Even if you select other items in the list, the default cluster (namespace) setting is retained.
+PVC, PV, and storage class services are set by default to the cluster (namespace) selected when creating the service.
+Even if you select a different item in the list, the default cluster (namespace) setting is retained.

-• To select a different cluster (namespace), click the gear button on the right side of the list.
-Cluster/Namespace Settings popup, select the cluster and namespace to change and click the Confirm button.
-You can view the services created in the selected cluster/namespace.
+• To select a different cluster (namespace), click the gear button on the right side of the list. * Cluster/Namespace Settings In the popup window, select the cluster and namespace to change, and click the Confirm button. * You can view the services created in the selected cluster/namespace.

-The items linked by storage type are as follows.
+The items associated with each storage type are as follows.

-Object StorageCan be linked with Samsung Cloud Platform products or external Object Storage
+Object StorageCan be integrated with Samsung Cloud Platform products or external Object Storage

-• No separate configuration is required for the Kubernetes Engine, and it can be linked by directly configuring the workload (application) according to the Object Storage guide
+• No additional configuration is required for Kubernetes Engine, and it can be directly configured and integrated with workloads (applications) according to the Object Storage guide

-• For NFS protocol volumes, selection is required when creating a Kubernetes Engine (supports HDD, SSD disk types)
+• For NFS protocol volumes, selection is required when creating a Kubernetes Engine (supports HDD and SSD disk types)

-• For CIFS protocol volumes, selection can be made when creating a Kubernetes Engine or after creation
+• For CIFS protocol volumes, selection can be made during or after Kubernetes Engine creation

 Table.
 Storage linkage items by type

 Persistent Volume Claim(PVC) is an object defined to allocate the required storage capacity.
-PVC provides high usability through abstraction, and can prevent the problem where data disappears together when the container lifecycle expires (maintaining Data Persistence).
+PVC provides high usability through abstraction and can prevent the problem of data being deleted when the container lifecycle (Container Lifecycle) expires (maintaining Data Persistence).

 Create PVC